Back to Library

 Exercise Guide

-How to do a barbell front raise
+How to do barbell front raise

-Master setup, range of motion, and tempo with step-by-step instructions so every rep is more effective and safer.
+Master the setup, range of motion, and tempo for safer, more effective reps.

 The barbell front raise is an isolation exercise that primarily targets the anterior deltoids.
 By lifting the barbell with straight arms to shoulder height, you focus the tension on the front of the shoulders.
 This movement is beneficial for improving shoulder aesthetics and building the strength needed for various pressing and overhead movements in your training.